AsahiLinux/docs/docs/sw/u-boot.md

 We recommend that you install the bare m1n1/U-Boot images and DTBs to a specific location on the root filesystem, and ship a script that backs up the existing image and creates a new one.
 This prevents regressions from making bricking the OS install.
 Users can simply mount the ESP in macOS, delete the new `boot.bin` and rename the backup to recover their machine to a known good state.
-For an example of how we do this in Asahi, see `uboot-asahi` and `asahi-scripts/update-m1n1` in the `AsahiLinux/PKGBUILDs` repo.
+For an example of how we do this in Fedora Asahi Remix, see our [`uboot`](https://pagure.io/fedora-asahi/uboot-tools) and [`asahi-scripts`](https://src.fedoraproject.org/rpms/asahi-scripts/) packaging.

 ## Helpful U-Boot tricks